-This article talks about the power of finding a niche within blogging, as this one principle can help you stand out from an otherwise generic crowd and gain audience share within an ever competitive online space; meaning you’ll be in a much better position to start making money from your blogging endeavours.
+In this article, we will discuss each of these advantages in more detail and explain why niche blogs are the best way to start a successful blogging career.
+We will focus on the power of finding a niche within blogging, as this one principle can help you stand out from an otherwise generic crowd and gain audience share within an ever competitive online space; meaning you’ll be in a much better position to start making money from your blogging endeavors.

 WHAT IS A NICHE?